awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

    1. Install the EC2Launch service\.
 For more information, see [Installing the Latest Version of EC2Launch](ec2launch-download.md)\.

-   1. Install the Amazon SSM Agent\.
-For more information, see [Installing SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)\.
+   1. Install the AWS Systems Manager SSM Agent\.
+For more information, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.

 1. Create a new volume from a Windows Server installation media snapshot\.